9 Guidelines for Teaching Trauma-Informed Mindfulness To Teens

 The final guideline is the reminder that mindfulness is much more than formal meditation.
 Because it’s formal meditation that often can often trigger youth more into their trauma responses, it’s important to have your tool belt of informal mindfulness activities that promote self-awareness ready as strategies both for general use and if a young person is shifting out of the window of tolerance.
 These are often short practices that don’t require much logistical repositioning like closing one’s eyes or sitting in a certain posture.
 I personally use the mindful check-in, awareness of hands and feet, and basic mindful movements often with young people.
 It’s best to introduce these practices first when a young person isn’t in a triggered state so that if they do start to move out of the window of tolerance and you offer the practice the youth aren’t completely caught off guard.

 I want to restate that these guidelines are a work in progress and a starting rather than ending point.
 Hopefully they will help you continue to promote mindfulness to youth in your work in a trauma-informed way.
-If you want to learn more about trauma-informed mindfulness and get expanded narrative on some of the above guidelines, check out my friend and colleague David Treleaven’s book Trauma-Sensitive Mindfulness and make sure to get on the list below to be updated about my forthcoming book, Trauma-Informed Mindfulness With Teens: A Guide for Mental Health Professionals.
+If you want to learn more about trauma-informed mindfulness and get expanded narrative on some of the above guidelines, check out my friend and colleague David Treleaven’s book Trauma-Sensitive Mindfulness and my forthcoming book, Trauma-Informed Mindfulness With Teens: A Guide for Mental Health Professionals.